 Also keep in mind that you don't have to go it alone.
 Good chargeback management firms will have teams of seasoned experts who know all the ins and outs of dealing with banks and card networks at every stage of the chargeback process.
+In many cases, professional chargeback management teams can win two or three times as many cases as merchants who handle chargeback representment in-house.
 With the right company working on your behalf, you'll be able to win chargebacks and learn valuable insights into how to prevent them from happening in the first place.

 Can a Chargeback Be Denied?

 What Are the Grounds for a Chargeback?

 - The Best Tips for Credit Card Dispute Fraud Prevention

 - MATCH List and Terminated Merchant File (TMF)